-Cardio Or Weights First
+Cardio or Weights First

 Should You Do Cardio Or Weights First?

-While some experts feel that cardio should precede strength or resistance training, others believe it is the other way around.
+While some experts feel that cardio should precede weight or strength or resistance training, others believe it is the other way around.
 Sadly, there are not enough scientific studies in this realm that can be taken as a reference for a decisive answer.

 Before picking between the two, it is important to understand what cardio and strength training are all about.